 On June 8, 1986, the doors of this building opened to the public and became the Strauss Mansion Museum, our headquarters and home.
 Its namesake was the first owner, a millionaire importer and businessman named Adolph Strauss, who lived and worked in New York City.
 This house on the circle, like many others, was constructed as a “summer cottage” for he and his family.

 In 2012, with great pride, the Strauss Mansion was listed on the New Jersey and National Registers of Historic Places.
-We are thrilled to have the support of the New Jersey Historic Trust and the 1772 Foundation, whose matching grant enabled us to replace some of the mansion’s deteriorated windows.
+We are thrilled to have the support of the New Jersey Historic Trust and the 1772 Foundation, whose matching grants have enabled us to replace several deteriorating features over the years.
 The Atlantic Highlands Historical Society was able to raise the matching funds due to the generosity of many local donors and benefactors.

-Its hills include the highest point on the eastern seaboard south of Maine (Mount Mitchill).
-Many of Atlantic Highlands’ Victorian homes have been preserved and restored, adding to the charm of small town living providing interesting walking tours in the historic district.
+Its hills include Mount Mitchill, the highest point on the eastern seaboard south of Maine.
+Many of the town’s Victorian homes have been preserved and restored, adding to the charm of small-town living and providing interesting walking tours in the historic district.